 Please note that resetting your ProtonMail password will automatically disable 2FA.
-In this case, you will need to manually enable it again by going to your Settings → Account → Password & recovery → Passwords → Two-factor authentication.
+In this case, you will need to manually enable it again: Click Settings → Go to settings → Account and password → Passwords and switch on Two-factor authentication.

 How to authenticate from multiple devices

 If you wish to receive your 6-digit authentication codes on multiple devices — for example, your phone and your tablet — you must have an authentication app installed on each device.
 Then:

 1. If you have already enabled two-factor authentication, you will need to disable it.